 Since the winter term of 2009, the Phillip Maynard Black History Month Contest has served as a cultural and interactive public speaking event.
-Students enrolled in introductory level public speaking courses compete for top prizes by delivering informative speeches related to the celebration American Black History.
+Students enrolled in introductory level public speaking courses compete for top prizes by delivering informative speeches related to the celebration of American Black History.
 The years of successful competition have been the result of an effective collaboration between the Communication Department and the Aspire program.

 Formerly known as the Black History Month Speech Contest, the event was renamed in 2014 to honor Communication Professor Phillip D. Maynard, whose contributions to the study of Communication and to the Mt.
 SAC community have left an indelible mark on all who encountered him.
 His work and memory continues to inspire students, faculty, staff, and administrators alike.

 Over the years, Communication faculty have awarded more than $3,500 to students for their high achievement in the contest.
 Although individual award amounts vary, first place winners often earn $200.00 or more for their presentation.

 Mt.
 SAC students enrolled in a Public Speaking course (SPCH 1A, 1AH) and/or the Aspire program during the winter term may sign up for the Maynard Contest to be held during the same winter term.

 Previous Public Speaking students or students enrolled in public speaking for an upcoming term are not eligible to compete.

 For more information, contact Tamieka Hunter at email@example.com or the Aspire Office (909)274-6396.

 - Mt.
 SAC students enrolled in a Public Speaking course (SPCH 1A, 1AH) and/or the Aspire program during the winter term may sign up for the Maynard Contest to be held during the same winter term.

 - Students must be available to speech on the publicized date of the Maynard Contest.